v-levonyan/CSP/README.md

 -----------

 The CSP project is a client/server command line application, for general purpose software cryptographic services.
 CSP was implemented in C and python.
 CSP uses secure socket layer(SSL) protocol.
-Roughly 25 AES256 key generation per second, and gets back their ID's.
+Roughly 115 AES256 key generation per 10 second, and gets back their IDs.
+Roughly 33 RSA2048 key pair generation per 10 second,and gets back public one.
-Roughly 160 AES256 encryption per 10 seconds, in comparison with 90 RSA2048 encryption per 10 seconds.

 OVERVIEW